Afghan boy relives terror of 'bomb-like' landslide

 U.S. President Barack Obama called Afghan President Hamid Karzai on Sunday to express his condolences and offer additional assistance, the White House said in a statement.

-It is unlikely the final figure will ever be known, as officials say it is impossible to retrieve the bodies buried in up to 50 meters (160 feet) of mud and debris.
+It is unlikely the final figure will ever be known, as officials say it is impossible to retrieve the bodies buried in up to 50 metres (160 feet) of mud and debris.

 Fears of another landslide prompted officials to evacuate the remaining 700 families, or about 4,000 people, to safer ground nearby.
 They may never return to live in their homes in Aab Bareek.